olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 is that some folks may not be comfortable or even willing to be seen inside their remote working location (home or otherwise).
 Especially in larger meetings where they don't expect to intervene.
-I don't think it's anyone's duty to always have a high quality camera always on.
+I don't think it's anyone's duty to always have a high quality camera on.
 That kind of visibility is clearly not comfortable for everyone but I think within reason — when not using chat or asynchronous messaging — it's extremely valuable for all parties.